CA Foundation Exam Pattern, Paper structure – Nov 2020 exam

 Introduction, reasons, preparation of bank reconciliation statement including accounting for differences.

-Cost of inventory, Net realizable value, Basis and technique of inventory valuation and record keeping.
+Cost of inventory, Net realisable value, Basis and technique of inventory valuation and record keeping.

 5. Concept and Accounting of Depreciation